ibexa/documentation-developer/docs/api/field_type_reference.md

 ## ImageAsset Field Type

-ImageAsset Field Type allows to store images in independent content items of a generic Image content type, in the media library.
+ImageAsset Field Type enables storing images in independent Content items of a generic Image content type, in the media library.
 It makes them reusable across system.

 This Field Type represents an integer value.